BolajiAyodeji/Blogposts/cjz8gh7zg000exfs1tq2z5zzu.md

 > Enter your App name and ensure you're in the workspace you created if you're in multiple workspaces.

 * Now you'll see the settings > Basic Information page.
-Click the first tab `Add features and functionality`
+Click the first tab `Add features and functionality`.

 ![](https://www.freecodecamp.org/news/content/images/2019/10/capture6.png)